sourcegraph/sourcegraph-public-snapshot/doc/admin/monitoring_and_tracing.md

 > NOTE: We are running Grafana behind a reverse proxy.
 Grafana is not fully integrated with our CSRF protection so there is a known issue: when the Grafana
 > web app in the browser makes POST or PUT requests Sourcegraph's CSRF protection gets triggered and responds with a "invalid CSRF token" 403 response.
 > We are working to solve [this issue](https://github.com/sourcegraph/sourcegraph/issues/6075).
-As a workaround site admins can connect to Grafana directly to make changes to the dashboards.
+As a workaround, site admins can connect to Grafana directly to make changes to the dashboards.
 >If you're using the [Kubernetes cluster deployment option](https://github.com/sourcegraph/deploy-sourcegraph),
 >see "[Kubernetes cluster administrator guide](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/docs/admin-guide.md)" and
 > "[Grafana README](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/base/grafana/README.md)" for more information.